bitovi/academy/src/technology-consulting/6-building-rapport.md

 #### Exercise

-Outdated Information: Your project management software has outdated information, causing confusion.
+**Outdated information:** Your project management software has outdated information, causing confusion.
 How would you ensure regular updates and accurate data?

-Time Blocking: You have multiple deadlines approaching.
+**Time blocking:** You have multiple deadlines approaching.
 How would you use time-blocking to manage your tasks efficiently and meet all deadlines?

-### Empower and Support Your Team

-Supporting your team members in their decision-making and skill development fosters a collaborative and motivated environment.

-- **Support decision-making:** Encourage team members to make decisions about their work, enhancing their sense of ownership and responsibility.
-Provide guidance but allow autonomy.
-- **Promote skill development:** Use pair programming, code reviews, and other collaborative practices to help team members grow their skills.
-Regular training sessions and workshops can also be beneficial.
-- **Recognize and reward contributions:** Celebrate successes and acknowledge hard work to boost team morale and motivation.
-Simple gestures like shout-outs in meetings or team lunches can make a big difference.

-Tips and techniques:

-- **Organize Skill-Sharing Sessions:** Have team members share their expertise in short, informal sessions to promote continuous learning.
-- **Give shout-outs to team members:** Use tools like HeyEmoji or have a section in your sprint retrospectives to praise other people’s work.

-Questions to reflect:

-- How do you encourage your team members to take ownership of their tasks?
-- Describe a time when recognizing a team member’s contribution positively impacted the team’s morale.

-### Reflect and Improve Continuously
+### Reflect and improve continuously

 Regular reflection and feedback are essential for continuous improvement and project success.

 - **Review milestones:** Regularly check progress at key points to ensure the project is on track and make necessary adjustments.
 Milestone reviews help in reassessing project direction and priorities.
 - **Conduct retrospectives:** After completing project phases or the entire project, gather insights on what went well and areas for improvement.
 Use this feedback to refine processes and practices.
 - **Implement feedback:** Use feedback from retrospectives to continuously improve.
 Document lessons learned and apply them to future projects.

 Tips and techniques:

-- **Use 5 Whys Analysis:** For every problem identified during retrospectives, ask “why” five times to get to the root cause.
+- **Use “5 Whys” analysis:** For every problem identified during retrospectives, ask “why” five times to get to the root cause.

 Questions to reflect: